 (2) Exclude yourself.

 You may exclude yourself from the Settlement.
 If you do so, you will not receive any cash payment , but you will not release any claims you may have against Defendants and the Releasees (as that term is defined in the Settlement Agreement) and are free to pursue whatever legal rights you may have at your own risk and expense.
 To exclude yourself from the Settlement, you must mail a signed letter to the Settlement Administrator at Farrington BIPA Settlement PO Box 404041 Louisville, KY 40233-4041, postmarked by July 1, 2019.
-You may also exclude yourself online by clicking here.
 The exclusion letter must state that you exclude yourself from this Settlement and must include the name and case number of this litigation, as well as your full name, address, telephone number, and a statement that you wish to be excluded.

 (3) Object to the Settlement.